-It will also vary depending on which country you’re moving to.
+It will also depend on which country you’re moving to.

-Medical care in the USA, for example, can be extremely expensive, so your premiums will reflect this.
+Medical care in the USA, for example, can be expensive, so your premiums will reflect this.

 International health insurance is a specialist product, sometimes referred to as 'international private medical insurance' (IPMI) and it's provided by a number of larger and specialist insurers.

-Although our comparison service can't help you with specialist international health insurance,with our partners ActiveQuote Health Gocompare.com can help you find a policy to pack in your suitcase and keep you safe around the world for shorter trips.
+Although our comparison service can't help you with specialist international health insurance, our partner, ActiveQuote, can help you find a health insurance policy that can provide cover for shorter trips abroad.

-Overseas health insurance as part of a standard UK policy may only last for up to 70 days, under specialist conditions, so thoroughly read the conditions before signing up to a policy.
+Beware that overseas health insurance as part of a standard UK policy may only last for up to 70 days, under specialist conditions, so read the terms before signing up to a policy.